jkondo14/cse15l-lab-reports/lab1.md

 [user@sahara ~]$ cd lecture1/
 [user@sahara ~/lecture1]$
 ```
-Since cd means change directory, using the cd with a directory will change the current directory to the given directory in the argument.
+Using the cd with a directory caused the working directory to change to the given directory in the argument which was lecture1 for this instance.
 It was not an error as it changed the directory.